-People searching for an exceptional ophthalmologist in or around Charleston, SC, are fortunate to have one of the world’s best right here in the Lowcountry: Kerry Solomon, M.D.
+People searching for an exceptional ophthalmologist in or around North Charleston, Summerville, Mt.
+Pleasant, or West Ashley, SC, are fortunate to have one of the world’s best right here in the Lowcountry: Kerry Solomon, M.D.
 Dr. Solomon is internationally renowned for LASIK and refractive cataract surgery.
 He attracts patients from all over the country who want to be treated by a surgeon who has accomplished so many “firsts” in eye surgery.
 The driving force behind Dr. Solomon’s success is his passion for patient care, and dedication to helping people like you to enjoy a better quality of life through improved vision.

 Since 2002, Dr. Solomon has been named one of the “Top 50 Opinion Leaders in the Fields of Cataract and Refractive Surgery,” and one of the “Best Doctors in America” every year.
 He is a perennial research leader, and has been named one of the top 250 innovators in the field of premium IOL surgery by the publishers and editors of Premier Surgeon.
 He has also been cited in The New York Times, The Wall Street Journal, USA Today, Money, Redbook, and Reader’s Digest.
 His television appearances include NBC’s Today and the PBS series Healthy Body, Healthy Mind, which aired in more than 140 countries.

 Dr. Solomon joined Carolina Eyecare Physicians in 2009.

 Dr. Solomon was the first surgeon in the U.S. to perform topography-guided LASIK.